tjeanneau/moodbot/README.md

-# Mangrove Bot Boilerplate
+# Mangrove Mood

-A boilerplate for Mangrove Bots in Node.js.
+A mood bot to display each day the mood's team.

 ## Usages